pangeorg/algos/Readme.md

-# Rloom
+# Algos

-Simple Rust Bloom Filter implementation.

-Maybe there are a few more things to add :D
+A collection of algorithms and datastructures for me to learn them.

+There a implementations in different languages, from C# to python to Rust.

+I hope to add some purely functional languages as well